 She was chained on the coast of the Mediterranean at Joppa (Jaffa), the modern Tel-Aviv which is near Jerusalem.
 Andromeda stood on the wave-lashed cliffs, pale with terror and weeping pitifully at her impending fate, until her savior hero Perseus happened by, right after killing and beheading Medusa.
 His heart was captivated by her bondage, the sight of the frail beauty in distress.

-The Uranus and Sedna Shift
+The Current Uranus Sedna Shift

 Sedna is world creation story of a young woman who does not wish to marry or be in an arranged marriage and the consequences for her are harsh for her, her family and for community.
 I would imagine when Uranus, the energy of both truth and chaos, along with the power of the Goddess of the Ocean combine, supernatural forces rise for change within the psyche, and are guided by regeneration from a cleansing of humanity from the restrictions of mother earth, of woman, of the feminine sides of men and the spirit of the natural laws if nature’s flow, especially water.